Land of Desire

-Land of Desire is a book by William Leach about the development of consumer capitalism in the United States from 1890–1932.
+Land of Desire is a book by William Leach about the development of consumer capitalism in the United States from 1890 to 1932.
 It was a National Book Award Finalist for 1993.

 The title of the book comes from the statement by store owner John Wanamaker that "everyone who starts a new thing has to stand where Columbus did when he set sail.
 Few had faith that he could ever reach the land of desire."

 Synopsis

 Land of Desire opens with the premise that American democracy shifted fundamentally after the Civil War as land ownership became concentrated in fewer hands and the population moved to cities to become wage laborers.
 In the accompanying cultural transformation money gained importance as the good life came to be defined no longer by control over production but by the power to consume (pp. 3–8).
 The emphasis shifted away from home, family, and self-reliance and towards standard of living, comfort, and luxury.
 This new mentality permeated all parts of society, including religious traditions, which adapted to the new mode of capitalism despite pockets of resistance.